milagjurovska/AI25/README.md

 ## Python for Artificial Intteligence

-This repository contains my codes from Laboratory exercises and Midterm exercises for the subject Artificial Intelligence.
+This repository contains my codes for Laboratory exercises and Midterm exercises for the subject Artificial Intelligence.

 1st laboratory exercises - <b>uninformed serching</b>:
 <ul>